 Faster load times drastically improve your website’s SEO ranking.
 This is because search engines favour websites that are optimised for speed and usability.
 The quicker it takes to index, the more the search engines will crawl your site, which ultimately leads to better ranking placement.

 A CDN promotes safer browsing by delivering the content to your website more securely through its own network.
 Security measures provided by a CDN provider can include DDoS protection and encryption.

 A CDN works in a variety of ways to make your website more reliable for visitors.
 Caching at the edge allows you to serve content even if your services are interrupted.
 It also helps regulate traffic spikes so you can maintain your website load times during high traffic periods.

 Users today expect a consistent, fast browsing experience.
 According to a recent survey, 53% of users expect a website to load in three seconds or less.
 You’ve already taken the time and effort to grow your business online.
 Make sure your customers experience it as you intended – by maintaining consistent load times and content delivery with a CDN.

 Xneelo customers can now add CDN with just one click

 Xneelo is collaborating with Fastly to bring website loading times on par with some of the world’s largest brands to web hosting customers.
 With the convenience of the xneelo control panel, you can add CDN to your domain instantly with the click of a button.
 No configuration needed.
+You can also use the Clear all cache feature in the xneelo Control Panel to clear your website cache instantly.
 Optimise the way your customers experience your website today.